-^{4.50}This information is among the information required to be submitted under the Standard Form 328 Certificate Pertaining to Foreign Interests (July 2004). in question.5 Access to classified information under these circumstances is often limited and must conform to limitations set forth in the U.S. National Disclosure Policy.6 Second, a facility under FOCI may be effectively insulated from the foreign interest by means of a voting trust agreement or proxy agreement.
+cies and procedures; and whether there is significant indebtedness to foreign sources. $^{4.50}$ The NISP provides a number of different methods for mitigating FOCI concerns depending on the extent and character of the FOCI.
+First, the United States can grant a facility clearance when the facility is under the FOCI of a company from a country with which the United States has a reciprocal industrial security agreement and the foreign government issues a security assurance for the firm in question.5 Access to classified information under these circumstances is often limited and must conform to limitations set forth in the U.S. National Disclosure Policy.6 Second, a facility under FOCI may be effectively insulated from the foreign interest by means of a voting trust agreement or proxy agreement.
 Under such an arrangement, legal title in the foreign interest's stock is transferred to trustees or proxy holders who are United States citizens, completely disinterested, and who possess personnel security clearances permitting access to the classified information.
 The trustees or proxy holders must be given "all prerogatives of ownership" and must exercise them "in such a way as to ensure that the foreign stockholders [with certain exceptions] shall be insulated from the cleared company."
 The foreign benefactors may only retain authority over such significant corporate transactions, inter alia, as mergers, sale, or disposal of a substantial portion of assets or filing of bankruptcy.
-Third, but perhaps most common, FOCI may be effectively mitigated by a special security agreement (SSA) or security control agreement (SCA) among the United States firm, the foreign interest, and the DOD.9 The principal difference between the SSA or SCA and the voting trust or proxy arrangement discussed above is that the foreign parent or investor is permitted involvement through the Board of Directors-in the management of the cleared company.
+Third, but perhaps most common, 8 FOCI may be effectively mitigated by a special security agreement (SSA) or security control agreement (SCA) among the United States firm, the foreign interest, and the DOD.
+9 The principal difference between the SSA or SCA and the voting trust or proxy arrangement discussed above is that the foreign parent or investor is permitted involvement-through the Board of Directors-in the management of the cleared company.
 10 Such foreign directors are excluded, however, from access to, or involvement in, any classified contracts.
-Furthermore, under the Defense Security Service's standard template for SSAs and SCAs, the access restrictions are extended beyond classified information to "controlled unclassified information."
-A foreign-owned or controlled company cleared under an SSA may only be cleared to the level of Secret, and generally may not have access to more sensitive classified information such as COMSEC or specially compartmented information unless the agency issues a National Interest Determination (NID).
-Such NIDs may be issued for an entire program, project or just for an individual contract.12 An SCA does not entail the same information access limitations, but is only avail- 5NISPOM § 2-309.
+Furthermore, under the Defense Security Service's standard template for SSAs and SCAs, the access restrictions are extended beyond classified in- ^{4.50}This information is among the information required to be submitted under the Standard Form 328 Certificate Pertaining to Foreign Interests (June 2008).
+5NISPOM § 2-309.